Vyral/joshua-holt/_posts/2019-07-19-the-latest-news-and-notes-from-our-summer-market.md

 **As for median sales price, single-family homes are selling for $319,000 right now.** Contrast that with the median price for these homes in the spring, which was $300,000.
 The median sale price for condos has slightly increased to $200,000.&nbsp;

-Now, I know not everyone lives in or is focused on the numbers for Dane County, so I’d also like to share a quick update on the larger South Central Wisconsin region.
-Let’s quickly run through the numbers:&nbsp;
+Now, I know not everyone lives in or is focused on the numbers for Dane County, so let’s quickly run through the numbers for the larger South Central Wisconsin region:

 * Regional inventory is at 2.8 months’ worth
 * Regional median sales price for single-family homes has fallen a bit to $232,000